robn/Consul/README.md

     Use SSL/TLS (ie HTTPS) when talking to the Consul server (default: off)

-- `http`
+- `timeout`

-    A `HTTP::Tiny` object to use to access the server.
-If not specified, one will be created.
+    Request timeout.
+If a request to Consul takes longer that this, the endpoint method will fail (default: 15).

 - `req_cb`